MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 # Known issues with Microsoft Dynamics 365 Guides

+## I can't sign in

+To sign in, you must use the [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365](../includes/pn-dyn-365.md)] sign-in credentials for your organization.
+It will resemble: johndoe@contoso.onmicrosoft.com.
+You can't use a [!include[cc-microsoft](../includes/cc-microsoft.md)] account (used for Outlook.com, [!include[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] Store, and so on) or your corporate credentials to sign in.

+If you see any of the following errors, contact your IT admin, or see the self-service documentation at <https://aka.ms/guidesdocs>:

+- [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] isn't set up correctly, or you might not have permission to access it.
+Contact your admin, or see the [self-service documentation](https://aka.ms/guidesdocs).

+- Your client app version doesn't support your [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution version.
+Update your client app, contact your admin, or see the [self-service documentation](https://aka.ms/guidesdocs).

+- You don't have a license to use [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].
+Contact your admin, or [sign up for a free trial subscription](setup.md).

 ## Improvements for 3D model positioning in the October 1 release might shift models in guides that were created before October 1, 2019

 The October 1 release includes refactoring of code for hologram positions to enhance overall performance and enable future improvements.
 You may notice that the position of some imported models, which have had scale applied to them, might be shifted.
 You will need to re-position those 3D models.
 This does not impact the position of models from the 3D toolkit.